Home Cinema Guide may get a commission if you buy from a link marked with * on this page: about ads

 What Is a TOSLINK Cable?

 A TOSLINK cable is another name for an optical audio cable.
 The digital optical audio connection type was created by Toshiba, which is where the term originates.
-Most people refer to this type of connection as optical audio, but you may see the connection or cable called TOSLINK on some occasions.
+Most people refer to this connection as optical audio, but you may see the connection or cable called TOSLINK occasionally.

 Does Optical or TOSLINK Support 5.1 Audio?